DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The spirit resembles a pale, skeletally thin young woman, with all of her fingers and toes removed, her eyes sewn shut, and her lips and teeth torn from her mouth.
 Countless knife-thin scars line her entire body, including the flesh around her wrists and ankles, and her hair has been carelessly hacked to stubble.

-Though its appearance is disturbing, players observing the spirit feel that it is simply watching them with shy curiosity.
+Though its appearance is disturbing, players observing the spirit feel that it is simply observing them with shy curiosity.

 The spirit can neither speak aloud nor exit the mirror.
 However, it shows no hostility toward the players, and can answer basic questions by nodding or shaking its head.
 It knows everything that the nursemaid did in life.
 It shows fear at any mention of Mrs. Durst’s name, sorrow at any mention of Mr. Durst’s, melancholic fondness at any mention of Rose or Thorn, and despair at any mention of Walter.